-- The spot-on recreation of a '90s Internet ad, replacing its characters with a pair of Men's Rights Activists marveling at how they can use the Internet to destroy women's lives, all with the same cheerful delivery as the original.
+- The spot-on recreation of a '90s Internet ad, replacing its characters with two men marveling at how they can use the Internet to destroy women's lives, all with the same cheerful delivery as the original.

 - In order to celebrate the "Leap Second", LWT staff bought the domain name "JohnOliverSecsTapes.com" - John points out that no one had thought to say it out loud prior to purchase.

 - The 5-year montage of all the conservatives who predicted that Obamacare would soon be repealed, ending with one still thinking about trying to repeal it.

 - During the Pride Week episode, John plays a clip from CNN where the commentators seem eminently fearful of a picture of an "ISIS flag" marching unnoticed at a parade in London, speculating about its purpose and calling in one of the network's terrorism analysts.
 What nobody reporting happened to notice, however, is that it wasn't a "very bad mimicry" of the actual ISIS flag, but a parody by sexual activist and performance artist Paul Coombs, with all the writing replaced by dildos and butt-plugs.
 And, yes, CNN held on the graphic image for over 7 straight minutes.
 John delightedly mentions that, as of airtime, not only had they not apologized, but had ignored the incident completely.

 - July 4th, the annual American tradition of reminding the sky who runs shit.